brennanhfredericks/network-monitor-client/README.md

 ## Installation

 ### TODO

-    - [] create str mapping for all protocols, to be used for comparison or index
-    - [] Packet_Filter
-      - [] Add functionality to check if user defined filter is valid. if not valid raise ValueError
-    - [] Add type hints and annotations and start using mypy
+    - Add type hints and annotations and start using mypy
+    - Filter format is clungy remove list with dict, nested dictionary
+    - Packet_Submitter test case is useless, implement better one
     - [] Add functionality to group TCP packets into stream
     - [] Packet_Submitter
       - [] functionality to asynchronously post data to server, and test when server available